mitra-social/docs/documents/project-management.md

 ## Non-goals

-- Additional functions should be implemented after the master thesis, as there is not enough time for a comprehensive implementation of the ActivityPub standard.
+- It's not the goal to implement the complete ActivityPub standard in this master thesis.
+Additional functions should be implemented after the master thesis, as there is just not enough time for a complete implementation of the ActivityPub standard.

 ## Criteria for the successful end of the project